Credit and refund information

 - Travel within 12 months* from the time you made the booking

-- For example, if you received a credit on 5 February 2022 you would have until 5 February 2023 to book a flight, at which time you can book up to 12 months in advance.
-All travel must be completed within a year from the date of booking.
+- For example, if you received a credit on 5 October 2022 you would have until 5 October 2023 to book a flight, at which time you can book up to 12 months* in advance.
+All travel must be completed within 355 days from the date of booking.

 See the full credit terms and conditions for more information.

 Our NZ domestic seat options offer travel flexibility to make changes to your travel plans prior to departure.
 If you have a flexichange or flexirefund ticket, you have the flexibility to change your flight with no change fees.
 Flexirefund is also fully refundable.

 Fares are only refundable under the following criteria:

 - It was specified in the original conditions of your fare, or